35mm (photographic film size)

 Subject Source: Art & Architecture ThesaurusScope Note: Describes motion picture film that is 35 millimeters wide with four perforations per frame on each side and having 16 frames per foot.
 It has been used as the standard gauge of film for professional cinematography since the earliest days of cinema.

 Item — Box 2022-017

-Scope and Contents The photo album contains photographs documenting the experiences of Afghan freedom fighters as well as a small number of images of refugees.
+Scope and Contents This small photo album contains photographs documenting the experiences of Afghan freedom fighters as well as a small number of images of refugees.
 The first section of photographs in the photo album is titled "Images of War" with photos taken by Sayed Ehsanullah in Nangarhar in 1987.
 The title page indicates Ehsanullah was a student of American photographer and author Bruce Richardson.
-Weapons identified on the title page include PR-D machine gun, SA-7, shoulder-air missile, RPG7, and AK47.
-The...
+Weapons identified on the title page include PR-D machine gun, SA-7, shoulder-air missile, RPG7, and AK47....

 Item — Box 2022-019

 Scope and Contents This black photo album presented by Dr. A [Amin____ah] Haider to the Center for Afghanistan Studies contains photographs of Afghans fighting the army of the U.S.S.R. in the 1980s.
 The inscription inside the front cover reads: “[Text to be translated.]
 Dedicated to the Center for Afghanistan Studies at the University of Nebraska at Omaha.
 Presented by Dr. A [Amin____ah] Haider Director of Department of Health | Shahid Afzali Fronts | Herat | Afghanistan | Add, PO Box 521 Peshawar – Pakistan.”...